Mountain Meadows Massacre

 What has the LDS Church (Mormon Church) said about the massacre?

-The year 2007 marks the sesquicentennial (150-year) anniversary of the Mountain Meadows Massacre, a year of renewed interest in the event.
+The year 2007 marked the sesquicentennial (150-year) anniversary of the Mountain Meadows Massacre, a year of renewed interest in the event.
 It’s fitting that the Church released a comprehensive article on the event.
 Director Christopher Cain also created a full-length film–September Dawn–loosely based on the event.
+The film script pinned the blame on Brigham Young; it tanked at the box office so badly, that it initiated no discussion of note.

 September 11 Parallels